How Do You Take Your Tea? Make a Simple Electronic Device to Measure the Strength of Tea

 - Connect the multimeter probes to the leads of the photoresistor using alligator clips.
 Make sure the metal parts of the alligator clips do not touch the aluminum foil, or this will create a short circuit.

-- Set the multimeter dial to measure resistance in the 20 kilo-ohm (kΩ) range (the green "20k" at the bottom left of the dial).
+- Set the multimeter dial to measure resistance in the 20 kilo-ohm (kΩ) range.

 - If this is your first time using a multimeter, see the Science Buddies resource How to Use a Multimeter, particularly the section How do I measure resistance? to learn more.